‘Maxim’ Model Khloe Terae Flashes Hard Body In Barely-There Bikini

 “They weren’t holding hands because the chairs are kind of far apart, and the girls were working in between them.
 But they were talking the whole time to each other and were really cute together — very cozy.
 They seemed comfortable together,” the source added.

-Meanwhile, fans can see more of Khloe Terae’s gym-honed body by following the model on social media.
+Meanwhile, fans can see more of Khloe’s gym-honed body by following the model on social media.